Sienci-Labs/gsender/README.md

 - Auto Zero touch plate probing now properly converts bit diameter when using imperial preferred units and a specific bit size.
 - Available ports are now case insensitive when matching known controller types (Thanks Dymk!)
 - Macros no longer overflow the macro widget.
+- Tweak to 30X30 machine profile for missing acceleration change for $111.
+- Fixed rare situation where connecting to grblHAL controller, disconnecting, and reconnecting to GRBL controller caused invalid laser/spindle mode toggle behaviour.

 ### 1.4.10 (October 28, 2024)
 - Jog no longer sends double jog commands on touch devices